amortimer20/sehs-io/src/pages/c-sharp-fundamentals/activities/2-8-rock-paper-scissors.md

 ### Tips, Tricks, and Reflection

 - You can also try rewrite the code to use nested if statements within each player choice to avoid using logical and `&&`.
 But more nesting `==` more headaches.
 - Try making a two player version of rock, paper, scissors.
-When player one's turn is done, you can call the method `Console.Clear()` to clear the screen, so player two can't cheat.
+When player one's turn is done, you can call the method `Console.Clear()` to clear the screen, so player two peek at the previous choice:

 ```cs
 Console.Clear();
 ```

-- If you want to ascend as a programmer, try upgrading the game to **Rock, paper, scissors, lizard, Spock**!
+- For a more advanced version, consider upgrading the game to include Rock, Paper, Scissors, Lizard, Spock!
-- As the complexity of your applications increases, it's more important than ever to write out the requirements beforehand.
-The multi-line comment in the activity code is a basic, but useful guide to tracking what needs to be implemented in the program.
+- As your applications become more complex, it's crucial to outline the requirements beforehand.
+The multi-line comment in the activity code is a simple yet effective guide to keep track of what needs to be implemented in the program.